-The takeaway: Spread your tweets out throughout the day with an emphasis toward later in the day.
+The key takeaway: Spread your tweets out throughout the day with an emphasis toward later in the day

-Pulling data from Dan Zarrella, the Science of Social Timing infographic created by KISSMetrics, shows that the breakdown of tweets in U.S. 48% of tweets are from the East Coast, 33% of tweets are from the Central time zone and 14% are from the West Coast.
-It is important to remember that nearly 80% of the general U.S. population is located in the Central and Eastern time zones.
+Pulling data from the science of social timing shows that the breakdown of tweets in U.S. 48 percent of tweets are from the East Coast, 33 percent of tweets are from the Central time zone and 14 percent are from the West Coast.
+It is important to remember that nearly 80 percent of the general U.S. population is located in the Central and Eastern time zones.
 If you are not in the U.S., check out these popular time zones.

 Day of the Week

-According to Dan Zarrella’s How to Get More Clicks on Twitter, you are more likely to get clicks on your Twitter links toward the end of the week and weekends.
-From my personal experience, I have been successful with Sunday evenings.
-In terms of followers clicking on your Twitter links, followers are more likely to do so on Friday, Saturday and Sunday.
+According to how to get more clicks on Twitter, tweets on Saturday and Sunday had a higher click through rate than weekday tweets.
+From my personal experience, I have been successful with tweets on Sunday evenings.
+In terms of followers clicking on your Twitter links, followers are more likely to do so on the weekends.

 Success Lies in Frequency Not Timing